Mathematical finance: Risk and portfolio management: the P world

 Risk and portfolio management aims to model the statistically derived probability distribution of the market prices of all the securities at a given future investment horizon.
 This "real" probability distribution of the market prices is typically denoted by the blackboard font letter "$\mathbb{P}$", as opposed to the "risk-neutral" probability "$\mathbb{Q}$" used in derivatives pricing.
 Based on the P distribution, the buy-side community takes decisions on which securities to purchase in order to improve the prospective profit-and-loss profile of their positions considered as a portfolio.
 Increasingly, elements of this process are automated; see Outline_of_finance § Quantitative investing for a listing of relevant articles.

 For their pioneering work, Markowitz and Sharpe, along with Merton Miller, shared the 1990 Nobel Memorial Prize in Economic Sciences, for the first time ever awarded for a work in finance.

 The portfolio-selection work of Markowitz and Sharpe introduced mathematics to investment management.
 With time, the mathematics has become more sophisticated.
 Thanks to Robert Merton and Paul Samuelson, one-period models were replaced by continuous time, Brownian-motion models, and the quadratic utility function implicit in mean–variance optimization was replaced by more general increasing, concave utility functions.
 Furthermore, in recent years the focus shifted toward estimation risk, i.e., the dangers of incorrectly assuming that advanced time series analysis alone can provide completely accurate estimates of the market parameters.

 See Financial risk management § Investment management.

 Much effort has gone into the study of financial markets and how prices vary with time.

 Charles Dow, one of the founders of Dow Jones & Company and The Wall Street Journal, enunciated a set of ideas on the subject which are now called Dow Theory.
 This is the basis of the so-called technical analysis method of attempting to predict future changes.
 One of the tenets of "technical analysis" is that market trends give an indication of the future, at least in the short term.
-The claims of the technical analysts are disputed by many academics.
-While numerous empirical studies have examined the effectiveness of technical analysis, there remains no definitive consensus on its usefulness in forecasting financial markets.
+A 2007 review of 95 modern studies found 56 positive, 20 negative, and 19 mixed results for technical trading strategies, while noting recurring methodological problems that limited conclusive findings.